hyl3rid/blog/data/blog/frenchtoast.md

 ---
-title: Vegan Crepes with Strawberry Jelly
+title: Vegan French Toast with Blackberry Jelly
 description: Vegan French toasts are tasteful, quick, and a perfect way to start your day.
 publishedDate: January 8, 2022
 tags: